The latest instance of the course can be found at:

 Besides helping you get the tests correct, it will make testing your queries in

-YASGUI much faster if the result set is large.
+YASGUI much faster if the result set isn’t large.

 Note: The tests don’t access all WarSampo data, thus you might get empty results from